 Well, it's official — the cold weather is here to stay for a few months anyway.
 When that happens, I go on the hunt for great soup recipes.
 I'm always keeping a lookout for any warm, hearty, nutritious soup to warm us up from the inside out.
 I've also found that they are the perfect thing to have in the freezer when I want a snack or a quick warm meal.
 And it nearly always hits the spot.

 The best part?
-You'll never believe it is only 3 points a serving!
+You'll never believe it is about 150 calories per serving!
 So go ahead and make up a big batch of this soup or any of my other warm, comforting soups and eat right away, throughout the week, or pop in your freezer for quick meals or snacks.

 How do you make Mushroom Soup?

 Making this Mushroom Soup could really not be any easier!
 Simply gather all your ingredients and slice and dice your veggies and get ready to make one of the yummiest soups you've ever had.

 The first thing I do is add my large soup pot to the burner and turn it up to medium-high heat.
 I add both the olive oil and butter and let the butter melt.
 Once it's melted, I add the garlic and saute until it's nice and fragrant.